 Employees will work more

 Well, indirectly at least.
-A report from the Surgeon General report showed that employed adults lose more than 164 million hours of work each year due to dental disease or dental visits8.
+A report from the Surgeon General report showed that employed adults lose more than 164 million hours of work each year due to dental disease or dental visits7.
 By offering dental benefits, you’re encouraging proper preventive and diagnostic care (services typically covered at 100% so people are incentivized to go regularly).
 As a result, the number of serious issues can be reduced and since preventive visits often take less time than other services, your employees will be back to the office in no time.
 Plus, people are all rainbows and smiles in the office after a cleaning.
-Root canal?
+After a root canal?
 Not so much.